Davao City: Land

 Construction and improvement of roads and bridges in the city are underway.
 The city's third major road, the Buhangin Underpass, was completed in the first quarter of 2003.
 The Traffic Management and Computerization Scheme was implemented, considered one of the most modern in the country.

 A 28 km monorail project, named the Davao People Mover, has been endorsed by the City Government to the Department of Transportation (DOTr) and Philippine National Railways (PNR).

-A road project, expected to end by 2022, is aiming to reduce travel time from 1 hour and 44 minutes via Pan-Philippine Highway and Diversion Road to 49 minutes via Davao By–pass road.
+A road project, dubbed Davao City Bypass, was expected to be completed in 2022.
+It aims to reduce travel time from 1 hour and 44 minutes via Pan-Philippine Highway and Diversion Road to 49 minutes via Davao By-Pass road.
+However, it was postponed until 2028.

 The Davao City Coastal Road is intended to provide an alternative route to the Pan-Philippine Highway in the southern part of the city, which has been experiencing heavy traffic congestion.
 It will also serve as a costal shore protection and breakwater.

+Mindanao Railway Phase 1 (Tagum-Davao-Digos section)

+The first phase of the Mindanao Railway is a 100 km railway line connecting the cities of Davao Region: Tagum, Davao City, and Digos.
+The project is set to have 8 stations and a daily ridership of 130,000, but it hasn't yet received funding from other countries or lenders.
+The project was supposed to be financed by the Chinese official development assistance, but it was taken away in 2023.

 Davao Public Transport Modernization Project

 Formerly known as the High Priority Bus System (HPBS), it includes the development of improved public transport operations that will cover the full urban area of the city.
 The project will overhaul the outdated services that provide a poor level of service in terms of coverage area, hours of operation, and passenger comfort and facilities.
-The project will improve a city-wide bus-based public transport operating system, with improved and modern franchising mechanisms that ensure supply meets demand.
+The project will introduce a city-wide bus-based public transport operating system, with improved and modern franchising mechanisms that ensure supply meets demand.
 This will be supported through traffic management improvements to prioritize bus services along a core network of around 110 kilometers (km).